-For this project, you can print out a maze pattern first.
-Next, either put strips of paper or masking tape on your rug and then adjust the paper or tape to match the pattern.
-Finally, get your clippers and buzz out your maze.
-It really makes for interesting conversation.
+For this project, print out a maze pattern.
+Either put strips of paper or masking tape onto your rug and then adjust the paper or tape to match the pattern.
+Finally, get your clippers and buzz out your maze, for some really interesting conversation.

 Source: How to Make a Maze Rug